 - Home Price: $164,400 median purchase price; $979 median monthly rent

 Looking for a place to live near the ocean where you can spend your golden years?
-Consider retiring in Daytona Beach!
-One factor that helps make Daytona Beach one of the best places to retire in Florida is that residents are exempt from income and inheritance taxes—which includes Social Security, pensions, IRAs, and 401(k)s.
-Plus, the mild winters allow retirees even more time to enjoy outdoor recreation.
-Tee up at the 36-hole Daytona Beach Golf Club, hike the forested trails on foot or horseback at Tiger Bay State Forest, or go fishing on the Daytona Beach Pier.
-If you’re a sports fan looking for excitement, head over to the Daytona International Speedway to watch high-octane racing events like the Daytona 500.
-Daytona Beach also has a rich art and music scene!
-Check out art exhibitions and the planetarium at The Museum of Arts & Sciences or live music and theatrical performances at the Peabody Auditorium.
-Or wander more than 60 shops and attractions at Riverfront Shops of Daytona Beach, or stop by the Daytona Beach Boardwalk to eat, drink, and peruse more stores!
+Consider retiring in Florida in Daytona Beach!
+One factor helping to make Daytona Beach one of the best places to retire in Florida is that residents are exempt from income and inheritance taxes—which includes Social Security, pensions, IRAs, and 401(k)s.
+Additionally, mild winters allow retirees even more time to enjoy outdoor activities in Daytona Beach.
+Tee up at the 36-hole Daytona Beach Golf Club, explore forested trails on foot or horseback at Tiger Bay State Forest, or go fishing on the Daytona Beach Pier.
+If you’re a sports fan looking for excitement, watch high-octane racing events like the Daytona 500 at the Daytona International Speedway.
+Appreciate art exhibitions and the planetarium at The Museum of Arts & Sciences, or listen to live music and theatrical performances at the Peabody Auditorium.
+Wander more than 60 shops and attractions at Riverfront Shops of Daytona Beach, or eat, drink, and peruse more stores by stopping by the Daytona Beach Boardwalk!

 Fort Wayne, IN